szczyglis-dev/py-gpt/README.md

 - `Use theme colors in chat window`: Use color theme in chat window, Default: True.

 - `Disable markdown formatting in output`: Enables plain-text display in output window, Default: False.

+**Files and attachments**

+- `Store attachments in the workdir upload directory`: Enable to store a local copy of uploaded attachments for future use.
+Default: True

+- `Store images, capture and upload in data directory`: Enable to store everything in single data directory.
+Default: False

 **Context**